arcturusInk/WordCount/README.md

 - Longest word(s) in the text
 - Average word length in the text
 - Total number of characters in the text
+- Total number of words in the text
-- Number of times a word appears in a text
+- Frequency in which a word appears in a text

 ### The Process
 - Reads the file